SF Museum logo The Starfleet Museum

 History

 In the 2160s and early 2170s, catastrophic warp-core breaches still occurred with alarming frequency.
-Several DAEDALUS-class ships are believed to have been lost in this way.
-Although DAEDALUS' command hull could be separated from the engineering hull in such an event, the process was time-consuming and the emergency chemical thrusters of the command hull were not sufficiently powerful to propel it rapidly beyond the blast radius of the exploding warp core.
+Several Daedalus-class ships are believed to have been lost in this way.
+Although Daedalus' command hull could be separated from the engineering hull in such an event, the process was time-consuming and the emergency chemical thrusters of the command hull were not sufficiently powerful to propel it rapidly beyond the blast radius of the exploding warp core.
 Unless separation and thrust application were begun at least 10 minutes before the explosion, the command hull was unlikely to escape undamaged.

 In the aftermath of these losses, various measures were considered to decrease the likelihood of such disasters in the future.
 First, the installation of escape pods with more powerful thrusters were considered.
 However, because the proposed upgraded escape pods could only be installed after extensive modification of existing pod stations and surrounding hull sections, this option was abandoned.
 Second, ways of ejecting the warp core from the ship were considered.
 Unfortunately, in the late 2160s warp cores were still too large to be jettisoned during emergencies.
-In fact, the SSWR-IIIC warp reactors used in the DAEDALUS class could be removed only by cutting through sections of the hull in dry dock.
-Fully ejectable warp cores were not to enter service until the LANCASTER class in 2204.
+In fact, the SSWR-IV-2 warp reactors used in the Daedalus class could be removed only by cutting through sections of the hull in dry dock.
+Fully ejectable warp cores were not to enter service until the Lancaster class in 2204.

 It was clear that the only way to ensure adequate separation of crew and warp core was through use of the impulse drive.
 Accordingly, separation procedures were modified to include application of impulse thrusters in the engineering hull to propel it and the warp core a safe distance from the command hull.
 However, even this solution was fraught with uncertainties.
 If command relays between the hulls had sustained any damage, the impulse drive might not even be operable.
 If impulse thrust was applied unequally or without adequate control, the engineering hull could tumble wildly or even pursue the command hull.

 Starfleet recognized that the safety of the crew could be ensured both during and after explosion of the warp core only by duplicating or transferring the impulse drive, including its fusion generator, to the command hull.
 Because having two impulse drives was clearly impractical owing to weight and space limitations, studies were undertaken to examine the feasibility of transferring the impulse drive to the command hull.
-However, the small primary hull of the DAEDALUS class ruled out such an extensive refit.
-Primary-hull space was already inadequate in DAEDALUS, severely limiting range, endurance, and mission capabilities.
+However, the small primary hull of the Daedalus class ruled out such an extensive refit.
+Primary-hull space was already inadequate in Daedalus, severely limiting range, endurance, and mission capabilities.

-Therefore, when specifications for the successor to DAEDALUS were announced in April 2169 they included a primary hull impulse drive; emergency hull separation to a distance of 5000 km within 5 minutes; and the relocation of all essential ship functions and facilities, except the warp core and antimatter containment, to the command hull.
+Therefore, when specifications for the successor to Daedalus were announced in April 2169 they included a primary hull impulse drive; emergency hull separation to a distance of 5,000 km within 5 minutes; and the relocation of all essential ship functions and facilities, except the warp core and antimatter containment, to the command hull.
 (Terminology at that time did not include "primary" and "secondary" hull.)
-Furthermore, internal hull volume for crew and scientific facilities were to be increased 300% over DAEDALUS and unfueled duration at cruising speed was to be 3 years.
+Furthermore, internal hull volume for crew and scientific facilities were to be increased 300% over Daedalus and unfueled duration at cruising speed was to be 3 years.

 Shield designed by Ken Roberts

 The tokamak fusion reactor, deuterium tanks, and impulse thrust ports were located in the far aft portion of the command hull.
 The main engineering control center was placed in the center of the 20-m-diameter tokamak.
-From there, the dilithium chamber control room in the secondary hull could be reached by an access tunnel.
+From there, the warp reactor control room in the secondary hull could be reached by an access tunnel.
 Further aft were the warp core and antimatter storage bottles, which could only be reached by access panels and refueling ports on the outside of the hull.
 In the extreme aft section of the secondary hull was a point defense laser cannon "stinger."

-Although safety and endurance were greatly improved, the warp performance of the WASP class was worse than expected.
-One reason was that owing to production delays the first eight ships of the WASP class (NCC-223 to NCC-230) were forced to use three Napier "Super Lion" mark IIc warp nacelles in a 120° configuration rather than two of the more powerful Tezuka Republic "Hiryu" (Flying Dragon) mark III warp engines as had been intended.
+Although safety and endurance were greatly improved, the warp performance of the Wasp class was worse than expected.
+One reason was that owing to production delays the first eight ships of the Wasp class (NCC-223 to NCC-230) were forced to use three Napier Super Lion II-C warp nacelles in a 120° configuration rather than two of the more powerful Tezuka-Republic Hiryu ("Flying Dragon") mark III warp engines as had been intended.
 With three nacelles, the lobes of the warp field were somewhat more difficult to balance and turn and were more prone to coalescence failures than with two nacelles.
-Also, the three less-powerful engines and their pylons were significantly heavier than the planned two nacelles.
-As a result, WASP was never able to meet specified performance levels.
-When the "Hiryu" units were finally delivered in 2177, they were retrofitted to ships already in service and installed in all subsequent ships.
+As a result, Wasp was never able to meet specified performance levels.
+When the Hiryu units were finally delivered in 2177, they were retrofitted to ships already in service and installed in all subsequent ships.
 However, Starfleet was justifiably disappointed when the new engines improved warp performance only marginally.
 Accordingly, the last 5 ships in the projected 20 ship class were canceled after construction had already begun.

 Commissioned Ships